-- Semester 1
+Semester 1

+>

-Foundations in AI – Presents the fundamental techniques of Artificial Intelligence, used in system such as Google Maps, Siri, IBM Watson, as well as industrial automation systems, and which are core to emerging products such as self-driving vehicles.
+> This course presents the fundamental techniques of Artificial Intelligence, used in system such as Google Maps, Siri, IBM Watson, as well as industrial automation systems, and which are core to emerging products such as self-driving vehicles.
 This course will equip the student to understand how such AI technologies operate, their implementation details, and how to use them effectively.
 This course therefore provides the building blocks necessary for understanding and using AI techniques and methodologies.

+>

-Machine Learning – Presents the fundamental as well as the most popular Machine Learning theories and algorithms, used in a wide range of applications such as face detection, anomaly detection, and which are core to the design of for instance computer Go player AlphaGo.
+> This course presents the fundamental as well as the most popular Machine Learning theories and algorithms, used in a wide range of applications such as face detection, anomaly detection, and which are core to the design of for instance computer Go player AlphaGo.
 This course provides the building blocks for understanding and using Machine Learning techniques and methodologies and prepares students to work in data science and general AI systems.

+>

-- Semester 2
+> - Semester 2

+>

-In the second half-session, students develop advanced knowledge and skills in AI in order to prepare them for working with clients over the summer.
+> In the second half-session, students develop advanced knowledge and skills in AI in order to prepare them for working with clients over the summer.
 This session also helps them to decide which areas of AI they wish to explore during their summer project whilst raising awareness of career opportunities in the area.

+>

-Artificial intelligence has helped solve complex practical problems such as driving a car, translating text from/to different languages, understanding and answering questions, and playing games such as chess and Go.
+> Artificial intelligence has helped solve complex practical problems such as driving a car, translating text from/to different languages, understanding and answering questions, and playing games such as chess and Go.
 This course will provide students of our MSc in AI with knowledge of core data mining and visualisation approaches, tools, techniques and technologies.
 The students will be enhanced with data science skills for their future career.